dauitsuragan002/tulgatts/README.md

 *   Tony Stark

 Note: Sometimes TulgaTTS may not synthesize your expected text.
 This issue is being worked on.
 Special thanks to [PyCharacterAI](https://github.com/Xtr4F/PyCharacterAI) for enabling TTS with Character AI voices.
+And special thanks to [CharacterAI](https://github.com/kramcat/CharacterAI) for the authentication script.

 ## Authors
 - David Suragan (TulgaTTS)
 - Gemini AI

 ## License
 MIT